aocsa/aocsa/README.md

 ### Hi there 👋

 🔭 With over a decade of seasoned experience in both the software industry and academia, I bring a deep understanding of data analytics, GPU programming, and scientific computing.
-My expertise encompasses database and query optimization, multimedia databases, information retrieval, and algorithm implementation, with a special focus on GPU programming using CUDA and sparse array theory, particularly with PyTorch sparse tensor support.

 My current interests in Data Analytics and Scientific Computing include: